 - Patch releases and hotfixes that provide problem fixes and are released as needed.

-For information about how to upgrade, see Upgrade to Kingston as an example.
+For information about how to upgrade, see Upgrade to Madrid as an example.

-For information about the ServiceNow Quarterly Patching Program (QPP), refer to the Quarterly Patching Program FAQ.
+For information about the ServiceNow Patching Program (SPP), refer to the Patching Program FAQ.

 This table defines the types of releases that may be available in a family.